Rothbury: Landmarks

 Rothbury's Anglican parish church building – All Saints' Church – dates from circa 1850, largely replacing but in parts incorporating the fabric of a former Saxon edifice, including the chancel, the east wall of the south transept and the chancel arch.
 The church has a font with a stem or pedestal using a section of the Anglo-Saxon cross shaft, showing what is reputed to be the earliest carved representation in Great Britain of the Ascension of Christ.

 The Anglo-Saxon cross is not to be confused with the market cross near the church, the current version of which was erected in 1902 and is known as "St Armstrong's Cross" as it was paid for by Lady Armstrong, widow of Lord Armstrong of Cragside.
 Until 1965, Rothbury was the location of a racecourse, which had operated intermittently since April 1759, but seldom staged more than one meeting per year.
 The course was affected by flooding in the 1960s, and the last meeting was on 10 April 1965.
 The site is now used by Rothbury Golf Club.

 Half a mile to the south, Whitton Tower is an exceptionally well-preserved 14th-century pele tower.

-Lordenshaw Hill has the largest concentration of rock carvings in Northumberland.
-Over 100 panels have been recorded on the hill, the adjacent Whitton Burn and Garleigh Moor, in an area which covers less than 620 acres.
-The carved panels range from single cup-marked boulders to complex panels.
-There are many other interesting archaeological sites in this area, including a ditched Iron Age enclosure and an Early Bronze Age cairn.
+Lordenshaw Hill has an important concentration of rock carvings, amounting to over 100 panels in an area of less than 620 acres.
+Carved panels include cup-marked boulders and complex panels.
+Other archaeological sites in this area include an Iron Age enclosure and an Early Bronze Age cairn.

+On the footpath to Thropton is a well preserved iron age Fort with three circular mounds around it.
+Nearby is a 4000 year old burial cairn.